Blog

 This is what legal professionals call strict liability, and it is one of the most victim-friendly standards in the country.

-How Strict Liability Differs From the “One Bite” Rule
+Strict Liability vs. the “One Bite” Rule

 Many states follow what is known as the “one bite” rule, which essentially gives a dog owner one free pass.
 Under that approach, the owner is only liable if they knew or should have known their dog was dangerous, often because the dog has bitten someone before.